cnewen/CPSC254_Project/README.md

 * Hunter Blachly

 ### How To Run:
+1) Open start.html and press 'START'
-Open index.html and use 'WASD' for controls
+2) Use 'WASD' for controls

 ### Options:
 Select your snake color from Green, Blue, Orange, etc.